Javierenrique00/mmeclient/README.md

 ![ScreenShoot Search screen](./pictures/explicacion1.png)

 The search screen use all of the songs in the server to search for a word that can be a part of the name of the song, or part of the directory, or part of the album or artist.
-You can filter this results to see only the files that are in the cloud storage or minio server or the local downloaded files.
+You can filter this results to see only the files that are in the cloud or the local downloaded files.

-In (1) you enter the search part.
+In **(1)** you enter the search part.
-In (2) you filter the results by cloud or local storage.
+In **(2)** you filter the results by cloud or local storage.

 You can see the resuls scrolling the screen up and down.
-Then you can select the songs for download (3), to delete(4) or play(5).
+Then you can select the songs for download **(3)**, to delete **(4)** or play **(5)**.

-If you want to select all of the searched songs you can select or deselect all with (6)
+If you want to select all of the searched songs you can select or deselect all with **(6)**

-You can hide the internal player touching the album icon or the Show/hide player icon (7)
+You can hide the internal player touching the album icon or the Show/hide player icon **(7)**

-To go from the Search Screen to directory screen you need to **swipe to the right** in the songs list.
+To go from the Search Screen to directory screen you need to **swipe to the right (8)** in the songs list.

 To return from the directory screen to a search screen you need to **swipe to the left**.